raimon49/pip-licenses/README.md

 ### Option: from

-By default, this tool finds the license from package Metadata (`--from=meta`).
-However, depending on the type of package, it does not declare a license only in the Classifiers.
+By default, this tool finds the license from [Trove Classifiers](https://pypi.org/classifiers/) or package Metadata (`--from=meta`).
+Some Python packages declare their license only in Trove Classifiers.

 (See also): [Set license to MIT in setup.py by alisianoi ・ Pull Request #1058 ・ pypa/setuptools](https://github.com/pypa/setuptools/pull/1058), [PEP 314\#License](https://www.python.org/dev/peps/pep-0314/#license)